boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > \[ A cross-reference with an *operational file* was created *here*. \]
 >
 > **Padre**: Loop me in on that too, if you would.
-> Maybe I can help keep that from turning into a flame-war with Das Fretchen.
+> Maybe I can help keep that from turning into a flame-war with Das Frettchen.
 >
 > **Curé**: Invite sent.